 Students may be required by fieldwork sites to complete screenings including but not limited to: criminal background checks, drug screenings and health/immunization requirements.
 Failure to successfully complete such requirements may lead to limited options for fieldwork.
 Contact the fieldwork office at email@example.com if you have questions about the criminal background check process to meet fieldwork requirements.
 Students must also pass similar requirements imposed by the National Board for Certification in Occupational Therapy (NBCOT) in order to sit for the NBCOT exam.

 Students are encouraged to participate in NBCOT's Early Determination Character Review prior to applying to the program.
-Students, who have additional questions or would like additional information, may contact the Regulatory Affairs Department at NBCOT, located at 12 S Summit Avenue, Suite 100, Gaithersburg, Maryland 20877.
+Students who have questions or would like additional information may visit the NBCOT web site or contact them at 301-990-7979 or firstname.lastname@example.org.

 To practice occupational therapy, students must pass NBCOT's national certification exam.
 After successful completion, the individual will be an Occupational Therapist, Registered (OTR).
 Many states require licensure to practice; however, state licenses are usually based on the results of the NBCOT Certification Exam and continuing education requirements that are unique from state to state.

 Additional information about occupational therapy can be obtained by contacting the American Occupational Therapy Association at 4720 Montgomery Lane, Suite 200, Bethesda , MD 20814-3449, phone (301)652-2682 or the AOTA web site.